Schizophrenia: symptoms, triggers and treatment

 Get personalised treatment and support for schizophrenia with a free consultation from our specialists.

-This page was clinically reviewed by Dr Geoff Lawrence-Smith (MBBS, MRCPsych, BSc, PGCAP, FHEA), Consultant Psychiatrist at Priory Wellbeing Centre Harley Street, in June 2022.
+This page was clinically reviewed by Dr Geoff Lawrence-Smith (MBBS, MRCPsych, BSc, PGCAP, FHEA), Consultant Psychiatrist at Priory Wellbeing Centre Harley Street.

 Schizophrenia is a relatively common condition with a range of different symptoms which can vary enormously in their severity.
 Most people with schizophrenia have bouts of illness when they experience symptoms, such as feelings of paranoia, delusional beliefs and hallucinations.